silnrsi/font-charis/documentation/source/productsite/design.md

 >
 > BITSTREAM CHARTER is a registered trademark of Bitstream Inc.

-SIL International is the creator of the Charis SIL fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the Charis fonts, and is the owner of all proprietary rights therein.

-*Charis SIL* is a trademark of SIL International.
+*Charis* is a trademark of SIL Global.